 After graduating from Harvard with a degree in Computer Science in 2009, I arguably made a sharp pivot in my career trajectory, and enrolled at Northeastern University School of Law.
 I graduated in 2012 with my law degree and was admitted to the Massachusetts bar later that year.
 After a few years in solo practice in my hometown, I retired from the practice of law and returned to teaching, and have been thrilled to be part of a team whose charge it is to transform education in all facets: curricularly, technologically, and visually.

 I am also an avid board gamer and, after participating in National Novel Writing Month in 2013, a published novelist.
 In 2012, I also accomplished a long-standing goal of mine by appearing on (and also winning once!) the game show Jeopardy!.
 In 2019, after fourteen months of training in a Piper Cherokee 140, I also earned my private pilot's license.
-I've been married to my husband Eric since August 2012, and since leaving Harvard we now live in the Front Range of the beautiful Rocky Mountains in Colorado.
+I've been married to my husband Eric since August 2012, and since leaving Harvard we now live in the Front Range of the beautiful Rocky Mountains in Colorado, and we are building our own airplane, a Van's Aircraft RV-10.